 Command & Conquer: Red Alert 2 had "McBurger Kong" restaurants.
 It featured a giant gorilla statue on the roof, and if you garrisoned the building, you'd get some monkeys to control.
 There is also McRoo] Burger and Massivesoft.

 Disgaea 3 had Mao playing an unnamed but strangely familiar RPG on his Slaystation Portable.

-The first Disgaea had Captain Gordon asking for a Teriyaki Pizza from "Pizza Shack" to be waiting for him when he returns.
+Disgaea: Hour of Darkness had Captain Gordon asking for a Teriyaki Pizza from "Pizza Shack" to be waiting for him when he returns.